 Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

-Below, you can see some use cases for the following concepts.
-These use cases can help you get better insights about your users on your platforms.
+Below are some use cases for the following concepts.
+These use cases can help you gain deeper insights into your users across your platforms.

 Funnel Analytics